 All proceeds from this event benefit the San Diego Friends of Homeless Veterans, a local non profit that works to provide basic needs, such as clothing, food and shelter, to homeless veterans in and around San Diego County.

-The event will feature live music by local artists Sara Petite, Tony Cummins, and Shawn Rohlf, and will also include a live auction and raffle prizes.
+The event will feature live music by local artists Sara Petite and Tony Cummins, and will also include a live auction and raffle prizes.
 This is a great opportunity for the community to give back to those who have risked so much for our country and our freedoms.
 Admission is a package of new men's socks or a cash donation.
 Clothing donations will be accepted throughout the winter season.

 Raised where wild huckleberries grow, Sara originally hails from Sumner, Washington a tulip farming town southeast of Seattle.
 She grew up riding in her Dad's seaplane and on the back of his motorcycle.
 Her mother raised a trio of women and a son, and gave each of them a strong backbone and sense of self.